cisco-ce/roomos.cisco.com/doc/TechDocs/HttpApi.md

 This method is very useful if you do not want to keep a long-running web socket connection alive, but simply need to do periodical queries or commands.

-Note: this is not a cloud API using Control Hub, but a direct client-to-device API that requires that you are on the same network as the video device.
+**Note**: This is not a cloud API using Control Hub, but a direct client-to-device API that requires that you are on the same network as the video device.

+You can find more detailed information in the API PDF documentation on: https://www.cisco.com/c/en/us/support/collaboration-endpoints/spark-room-kit-series/products-command-reference-list.html

+## Insecure HTTP

+If you want to be able to use insecure HTTP (not HTTPS), set [xConfiguration NetworkServices HTTP Mode](https://roomos.cisco.com/xapi/Configuration.NetworkServices.HTTP.Mode/) to HTTP+HTTPS.

+## Limitations

-Note: This will **not work from a web browser**.
+This will **not work from a web browser**.
 CORS-restrictions on the device web server will prevent the browser from sending HTTP requests to the device.

-You can find more detailed information in the API PDF documentation on: https://www.cisco.com/c/en/us/support/collaboration-endpoints/spark-room-kit-series/products-command-reference-list.html

-Tip: If you want to be able to use insecure HTTP (not HTTPS), set [xConfiguration NetworkServices HTTP Mode](https://roomos.cisco.com/xapi/Configuration.NetworkServices.HTTP.Mode/) to HTTP+HTTPS.

-## Postman examples

-Some old but good examples for Postman can be found on [DevNet](https://github.com/CiscoDevNet/postman-xapi).

-## Session authentication

-For performance, the HTTP api supports session authentication, so you don't need to send the username:password for each request.
-However, in these day and age, if you have these kind of requirements it is recommended to use the JSXAPI / web sockets instead.

-More info about the session authentication can be found in API PDF documentation linked to above.
+The typical use case of the HTTP is for scripts, web servers etc.

 ## Endpoint